-Pinned down by enemy fire which they had expected to be neutralized, confused by their landings in the wrong sectors, dumbfounded by the absence of the shelter craters they had expected from the Air Force bombing, and overwhelmed by the devastation and death all around them the Americans still alive on the beach battled for just on more second of life.
+Pinned down by enemy fire which they had expected to be neutralized; confused by landing in the wrong sectors, dumbfounded by the absence of the shelter craters they had expected from the Air Force bombing, and overwhelmed by the devastation and death all around them the Americans still alive on the beach battled for just on more second of life.

 Mulberries of D-Day: The Allies Wonder Weapon

 Ambrose, Stephen.
-June 6,1944: D-Day The Climatic Battle of World War II...
+June 6,1944: D-Day the Climatic Battle of World War II...
 Simon & Schuster, Rockefeller Center 1230 Avenue of the Americas, New York, New York 10020.
 1994.

 Keegan, John.
 The Second World War.
 Penguin Books, 375 Hudson Street New York, NY USA 10014.
 1989